polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 ## Digital objects and account signatures

-Blockchains use [public keys](https://en.wikipedia.org/wiki/Public-key_cryptography) to map digital identities to accounts that have private keys.
+Blockchains use [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) to map digital identities to accounts that have private keys.
 The blockchain records the account you use to store the hash for a digital object as part of the transaction.
-Because the account information is stored as part of the transaction, the controller of the account can later prove ownership as the person who initially uploaded the file.
+Because the account information is stored as part of the transaction, the controller of the private key for that account can later prove ownership as the person who initially uploaded the file.

 ## How much time do you need to complete this tutorial?